About Acupuncture and Chinese Medicine

 Check out the campus pages to learn more about Pacific College’s acupuncture & Chinese medicine programs:

 Alternative healthcare is seeing a jump in patient visits, partially due to a growing awareness of the importance of staying healthy to be happier and ward off illness before it starts.
-In the United States, there is increasing public awareness of and demand for complementary medicine, including Oriental medicine.
+In the United States, there is increasing public awareness of and demand for complementary medicine, including traditional Chinese medicine.
 This rise in interest has also led to a surge in enrollments in acupuncture schools.
 According to the “Deloitte 2008 Survey of Health Care Consumers,” 20% of consumers report treating a health problem with an alternative approach to conventional medicine such as acupuncture, while 40% indicate that they are open to doing so in the future.
+According to a nationwide government survey, approximately 38% of U.S. adults aged 18 years and over and approximately 12% of children use some form of complementary or alternative medicine.

 Overview and Outlook of the Profession